 - Layered peppermint bark is another option if you prefer having a dark chocolate component.
 Putting a layer of white chocolate on top camouflages any imperfections if your dark chocolate happens to bloom.

-- But to prevent bloom, you can add some vegetable oil or shortening to the chocolate when you melt it.
+- PRO-Tip: To prevent bloom, you can add some vegetable oil or shortening to the chocolate when you melt it.
 Make sure to melt gently, meaning don’t totally melt the chocolate.
 Let the residual heat finish the job.

-- Or you can use Chocolate Melting Wafers like I did in this swirled peppermint bark recipe.
+- Or you can use (affiliate link) Chocolate Melting Wafers like I did in this swirled peppermint bark recipe.
 Just follow the package instructions on how to melt properly.

 - Beware that the dark chocolate melts will harden quickly (especially if your kitchen is cold in the winter; I speak from experience!).
 So have both chocolates melted so you can drizzle on the white chocolate and swirl before the dark chocolate hardens.

-- I like to take a quart ziploc bag with the corner trimmed to pipe lines of the white chocolate across the dark chocolate.
+- PRO-Tip: I like to take a quart Ziploc bag with the corner trimmed to pipe lines of the white chocolate across the dark chocolate.
 Then I take a table knife and make perpendicular cuts through both chocolates creating a fun, swirled design.

 - Pop your tray in the refrigerator until the bark is hard enough to cut or break into pieces.

 - Note that there is a difference between peppermint oil, which is more potent, and peppermint extract.
 I always use the extract, but if you have peppermint oil, only a drop or two is needed.